We are planning for 2014! Check back for more information as we begin pulling together another great festival!

 Naturalist-Led Hiking Tours: Tag along with an Audubon Naturalist on a walk-about.
 It’s hard to know what you’ll find with the crazy weather we’ve been having, but if you don’t learn at least one new thing, we’ll give you a dollar.

 Door Prizes and Raffle: Don’t miss your chance to also walk away with a door prize!!
-Another Repurposed Braided Rug will be one of the raffle items this year.
+An original painting will be one of the raffle items this year.

 These vendors and demonstrators have been confirmed.
 Don’t see you name here and are planning on coming?
 Get your vendor application to Sarah Hatfield soon!